thanhtoitoi24/multi-select-panel-tv-jquery-plugin/README.md

-# Show view demo at : https://codepen.io/thanhtoitoi24/project/editor/XRRpMy
+# Show view demo now at : https://codepen.io/thanhtoitoi24/project/editor/XRRpMy
-# multi select panel tv is jquery plugin, please vote star if you like it!
+# Multi select panel tv is jquery plugin, please vote star if you like it!
 Thanks